MaalekDarkalX1/pong/README.md

-# 🏓 Pong by Maalek Darkal
+# 🏓 mdpong by Maalek Darkal

 A fun modern take on the classic **Pong** game made with Python’s `turtle` graphics.
 Choose single player or multiplayer, pick your AI difficulty, and enjoy fast, colorful gameplay!